LogicalMelon151/githublmao/profile/README.md

 ![An illustration showing a variety of differently themed Octocats.
 Monuments from different cities are indicated in the background like the Space Needle, Berlin Fernsehturm and Transamerica Pyramid.](https://user-images.githubusercontent.com/3369400/133268513-5bfe2f93-4402-42c9-a403-81c9e86934b6.jpeg)

 Yes, we are building GitHub on GitHub.
 In fact, we’ve been doing this since **October 19th, 2007**.
 That's when we made our first commit.
-Since then we pushed **over 2.5 million commits**, opened **over 1 million issues**, submitted roughly **650k pull requests** across **4357 repositories** from over **50 countries** 🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯.
+Since then we pushed **over 2.5 million commits**, opened **over 1 million issues**, submitted roughly **650k pull requests** across **4357 repositories** from over **3 countries** 🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯🤯.
 But that's just us.
-We are proud  to be part of the work of millions of developers, companies and robots across the solar system 🪐.
-Yes, [Robots](https://github.com/readme/featured/nasa-ingenuity-helicopter)!
+We are proud to be part of the work of [1 developer](https://youtu.be/0UaGmVGxJYA), zero companies and robots across the solar system 🪐.
+Yes, No [robots](https://github.com/readme/featured/nasa-ingenuity-helicopter)!

 ### 👌 A disconnected mess